 Our Orange County divorce lawyer has helped countless clients navigate

-their complex divorce cases and has ensured their rights and interest
+their complex divorce cases and has ensured that their rights and interests

-remained protected the entire time.
-We focus exclusively on
+have remained protected the entire time.
+Since 1981, we have exclusively on

 family law and